Galgamins/QWEST/README.md

 ## Personalisation

-`tbc`
+- Survival.
+Simply turn off SunHelm in the mcm menu. **DO NOT DISABLE IT IN MOD ORGANIZER.** If you do not want to bathe, adjust Dirt&Blood in the mcm. **DO NOT TOUCH THE KEEP IT CLEAN MCM.
+YOU WILL BREAK EVERYTHING IF YOU DO.
+NO TOUCHIES.
+DO NOT PASS GO.
+DO NOT COLLECT $200.**

+- [Paper Ui](http://prntscr.com/xb9im1).
+It is enabled by default but you can disable one or both of these depending on what you want.

+- [Unequip Quiver](http://prntscr.com/xb9k5u).
+Disabled by default, it'll make your Player Character unequip it's ammunition every time you go out of combat if turned on.

+- [Oblivion Style HUD](http://prntscr.com/xb9lrc).
+Disabled by default, it'll make the UI have an Oblivion style like [this](https://staticdelivery.nexusmods.com/mods/1704/images/463/463-1511538957-694432832.png).

+- NPC Difficulty.
+Disabled by default, this will make your experience much more challenging.
+Ensure you only activate the correct one for your profile.

+- [Quick Loot](http://prntscr.com/10eh3rd).
+Enabled by default, it adds a little box showing the inventory of whatever container or corpse that you're currently looking at, so you know what's inside without opening it.
+If you do not want that, simply untick the mod.
+(It's under the "Quality of Life" Separator in MO2)

+- [Gamepad Guide](http://prntscr.com/xb9op3).
+Disabled by default, ask for the Gamepad guide in the community server (not Wabbajack's) if you want the details on how to use a controller with QWEST!

 ## How to start up QWEST!

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

 Upon pressing New Game, you will spawn on the walls of Helgen burning down.
-Once all the messages on the top left corner of the screen are gone, set the MCMs as instructed below.
+Use your mouse to manually click away the pop-ups. **DO NOT PRESS ENTER**.
+Once all the messages on the top left corner of the screen are gone, set the MCMs as instructed below. **Use your mouse and do not press enter until you are done with MCM's +otherwise you will break stuff.**

 If you press enter, you will be teleported to a location where you will be able to personalize your character.
 After confirming your character, never use showracemenu to change its race or sex; you will then be able to start the game.
 If you want to customize the MCMs or need some more time to setup Skyrim Unbound, you can use the "Stay there" option.